gramuah/pose-errors/documentation.md

 ## MAIN FUNCTIONS

----- Functions that likely require editing ----
++ **Functions that likely require editing: **

+***poseEstimationAnalysisScript.m**

-poseEstimationAnalysisScript: Script for running all code.
+Script for running all code.
 The first few lines  contain parameters specifying what analysis and display functions to call.
 The dataset type (e.g., 'pascal3d'), list of detectors to analyze, and list of object classes to analyze is also specified here.

+***setDatasetParameters.m***

-setDatasetParameters: Specifies specific datset (e.g., 'PASCAL3D+') and paths for images and annotations.
+Specifies specific datset (e.g.,'pascal3d') and paths for images and annotations.
 Some parameters are specific to the machine; others to the type of dataset.
 The list of generally required parameters are explained in the function documentation.

+***setDetectorInfo.m***

-setDetectorInfo: Specifies location of detection files for each detector and directory to place results.
+Specifies location of detection files for each detector and directory to place results.

 ---- Functions that require editing if not using a PASCAL3D+ dataset ----